 No. If you store the used nappies in a lidded bucket and wash every 2-3 days, there should be no problem.

 Not if you choose the right style and kind of nappy for your baby and make sure it is fitted correctly!
 Due to the added protection around the waist you might even find you get a better result with Real Nappies than disposables.

 Regularly, as with a disposable!
 In practice, this usually means every 3-4 hours or sooner if soiled.
-Sometimes, with heavy wetters, you might need to boost nappies/use the more absorbent types.
+You might need to boost nappies or use the more absorbent types for a heavy wetter.
 Remember too that until you have pre-washed your nappies several times they will not absorb well, just like with new towels and tea towels etc. Fabric conditioner will also reduce the absorbency of nappies so should not be used.

 Yes.
 Real nappies can work really well at night but you might need to boost your normal daytime nappies or use thicker ones at night.
 You can buy special booster pads, improvise with terries/pre-folds as extra padding or buy a couple of thicker nappies.
 There are some nappies that are specifically designed for use at night.